damus-io/damus/README.md

 1. Go to your Profile Page on Damus app
 2. Tap on Edit button at the top
 3. You will see text fields to update your information and bio
-4. For PFP, insert a URL containing your image (support video: https://cdn.jb55.com/vid/pfp-editor.mp4)
+4. For PFP, tap on the camera icon and choose an image from your photo library or take a new photo
 5. Save

 #### ⚡️ Request Sats